Pachyphytum compactum 'Variegatum'

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant and temperatures which may go below 45 °F (7 °C) during extended period should be avoided.
+Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during an extended period should be avoided.
 It tolerates high heat and intense sunlight.
-As with most succulents from Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well draining.
+As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.

-Allow the soil to dry out before watering and be careful to avoid getting water on the leaves.
-In winter, the plants will require more water, as winter begins its active growth season.
-If you are unsure when to water your plant, watch the lower most leaves for signs of drying and water them then.
-Pachyphytum is far more likely to survive underwatering than overwatering.
+Allow the soil to dry out before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as winter begins its active growth season.
+If you are unsure when to water your plant, watch the lowermost leaves for signs of drying and water them then.
+Pachyphytum is far more likely to survive under-watering than overwatering.
 The thick, fleshy leaves will appear wilted and a bit "under-full" when they need water.

-One of the most common pests to houseplants is the mealybug and your Pachyphytum may fall prey to this pest.
-The symptoms of a mealybug infestation is slowed or stopped growth (though in summer this is a normal sign of dormancy).
+One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
+The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a normal sign of dormancy).
 If this occurs without apparent cause, remove the plant from the pot and examine the roots or look at the leaf-stem junctions.

 Learn more at How to Grow and Care for Pachyphytum.

 This succulent is a form of Pachyphytum compactum selected for its variegated foliage.

 - Back to genus Pachyphytum